dhruvsamdani/Strategy-Backtester/README.md

 - [Yahoo Finance](https://github.com/ranaroussi/yfinance)
 - [PRAW](https://praw.readthedocs.io/en/stable/) [^1]

-[^1]: Not neccesary if the reddit component is not being used
+[^1]: Not necessary if the reddit component is not being used

 ```bash
 pip install numpy